software-mansion/react-native-gesture-handler/docs/getting-started.md

 Gesture handler aims at replacing React Native's built in touch system called a [JS Responder System](http://facebook.github.io/react-native/docs/gesture-responder-system.html).

 The library came to live to fix some performance limitations of the responder system and also to provide more control over the built in native components that can handle gestures.
-We recommend [this talk](https://www.youtube.com/watch?v=V8maYc4R2G0) by [Krzysztof Magiera](https://twitter.com/kzzzf) where the issue with responder system are explained.
+We recommend [this talk](https://www.youtube.com/watch?v=V8maYc4R2G0) by [Krzysztof Magiera](https://twitter.com/kzzzf) where the issues with the responder system are explained.

 Here is what the library provides in a nutshell:
  - A way to use platform native touch handling system for recognizing pinch, rotation and pan (and few other type of gestures).